 - What is transaction hash?

-Every transaction on the blockchain has its unique identifier called transaction hash (tx hash, TX ID).
+Every transaction on the blockchain has its unique identifier called the transaction hash.

 Here is an example of a bitcoin transaction hash:

 You can use transaction hashes to search for your transactions in block explorer and share them with people.
 For example, if you search for the above hash in popular block explorer Blockchain.info, you will see all the information about the transaction: its date, amount, receiver address, etc. Take a look.